API Reference#

 Notes

 The responsibility of this class is to manage the processing of runs contained within the session.
-Runs are held in
+Raw data are held in self._raw_runs, a list of SeparateRawRun.
+The sync channel (if available) is held on the raw run in a recording object (other channels unused) and possibly mutated. load_raw_runs() will refresh the run sync channels.

 None